-9 Noise and Light Management
+9 Noise Management

 Noise and vibration levels will be controlled as set out below to ensure that the Development is operated in a way that minimises detrimental impact to the amenities of local residents.
-The proposed development shall comply with British standard 5228.
-Noise levels from the proposed development shall not be so loud, so continues, so repeated, of such duration or pitch or occurring at such times as to give reasonable cause for annoyance to a person in any premises in the neighbourhood or to a person lawfully using a public space.

 9.1 Construction Noise

 Infrastructure works, excavations, and foundation construction will be among the most significant activities.
 Although concreting operations will also give rise to noise, the levels generated would not be considered to be significant.